tybug/testudoplus/README.md

 1. Install [TamperMonkey](https://tampermonkey.net/)
 2. Then [click here](https://github.com/tybug/testudoplus/raw/master/testudoplus.user.js) to install the script

-Make sure to allow any outgoing traffic made by this plugin.

-Make sure to also check back periodically for plugin updates.
+Make sure to check back periodically for plugin updates.
 To update, click the same link you would to install.

 ## Contributing